 Lanell “KO” Bellows was born in Kansas City, Missouri on November 27, 1985.
 He maintains that his upbringing provided him with an indestructible mentality.
 At a young age, Bellows found himself caught up in numerous fights, naturally deciding that boxing was what he wanted to do.
 Despite the lack of much amateur experience, his innate ability lends credence to his promise as a professional.

-Bellows sparred with Floyd Mayweather for the first time during Floyd’s preparation for his fight against Miguel Cotto.
-Floyd was impressed with Bellows’ heart and his desire to go the extra mile.
-This led Floyd to believe that Bellows could someday be a prolific fighter.
-He signed along the dotted line with Mayweather Promotions in 2012.
+Bellows sparred with Floyd Mayweather for the first-time during preparation for his fight against Miguel Cotto.
+Mayweather was impressed with Bellows’ heart and his desire to go the extra mile.
+This led Mayweather to sign Bellows with Mayweather Promotions in 2012.

-Bellows is not just a boxing success story, he’s also a father, a brother, and a son who puts his family at the center of his world.
-Checking out the latest movie release, spending time with his kids, and playing basketball are just a few of the ways that Bellows chooses to spend his free time.
-Bellows also mentioned that if he weren’t boxing he’d be a barber.
+Bellows is not just a boxing story; he’s also a father, brother, and son who puts his family at the center of his world.
+Checking out the latest movie release, spending time with his kids, and playing basketball are just a few of the ways that Bellows spends his free time.
+He says if he weren’t boxing he’d be a barber.